ellis882/NuBiQ-quiz-online-mp2/README.md

         1. As a Frequent User, I want to sign up to the Newsletter to stay updated with the current events of NuBiQ.

             1. Through the Newsletter that you receive in your email you stay updated about which quiz is coming for the next week.
 It is easy to subscribe with a entering your email that is required to submit.
             a.
-Also here because it is fictional there is not a real newsletter.
+Bug also here because it is fictional there is not a real newsletter.
+            b.
+Bug is that when you subscribe it is not linked to an emailaddress of the company because it is a fictional website so i did not use emailjs.
+Instead made an alert in javascript to send an window alert that say Thank you for subscribing.
+So an event is happening when you click on the subscribe button.

 -    #### Owners Goals